 With over 25 years experience in the world of antiques his 16 year career as a London based auctioneer and company director was built upon a childhood passion for collecting.
-His experienced background in the field of art and antiques has given Marc a varied and passionate knowledge base fuelled by man's diverse and ever evolving material culture.
+His eclectic background in the field of art and antiques has given Marc a varied and passionate knowledge base fuelled by man's diverse and ever evolving material culture.

-He has his own unique eclectic style with interests ranging from pre-history to modern design and is a self-confessed collectoraholic.
+He has his own unique style with interests ranging from pre-history to modern design and is a self-confessed collectoraholic.
 Marc has a passion and reputation for divining the unusual; 'a desire to connect with history through the interpretation and pursuit of objects and their origins'.

-A life-long interest in restoring old buildings resulted in the purchase and restoration of a 17th Century Chateau in South West France, which he used as a venue for Art & Antique breaks.
-Marc is now restoring a medieval house in Chippenham.
+A life-long interest in restoring old buildings resulted in the purchase and restoration of a 17th Century Chateau in South West France, which he used as a venue for Art & Antique breaks and Marc is now restoring a medieval house in Chippenham.

 Camera Becomes Most Valuable Roadshow Object to Ever Come to Sale

 Marc Allum's Antiques Roadshow Discovery of 12 years ago was recently sold in Hong Kong for $660,000 making it the most valuable object ever to sell after appearing on the show.

 Follow this link for the story: